barcode-history/barcode-history/README.md

 #### Error Correction

-The type of error correction available for the symbology, if any.
+The type of error correction used by the symbology, if any.

 #### ZXing